anurag3414/ImageAnnotationSystem/README.md

    streamlit run main.py

 The tool will open in your web browser.
 Upload an image using the file upload button.
-Click the "Detect Objects" button to run the YOLO object detection algorithm on the uploaded image.
+Click the "Annotate Objects" button to run the YOLO object detection algorithm on the uploaded image.
 Detected objects will be displayed with bounding boxes.

+## Instruction to run the GAN model to generate images
+1. Dowload atleast 100 images for which you want to generate the images.
+2. store that images in folder name Dataset
+3. then run the following command.
+    ```
+      python gan.py
+4. after some time you will get the output1 forldet in Dataset folder which contains the generated images\
+5. alter the EPOCHS to control the number of images to be generated.

 ## Roboflow